From BR Bullpen

 Joe Conzelman pitched three seasons for the Pittsburgh Pirates, winning 6 games and getting 2 saves.

-Joe made his major league debut in May 1913, and in three games that season gave up only 2 earned runs in 13 innings.
-Most of his time that year, however, was spent with Atlanta, with whom he went 11-4.
+Joe made his major league debut in May of 1913, and in three games that season gave up only 2 earned runs in 13 innings.
+Most of his time that year, however, was spent with the Atlanta Crackers, with whom he went 11-4.

-There was also a Joe Conzelman who played for Harvard University in the 1950's.
-Presumably Joe's son, he was named Joseph Harrison Conzelman, Jr., and was a resident of Mountain Brook, AL, where the senior Conzelman had died.
+There was also a Joe Conzelman who played for Harvard University in the 1950s.
+Presumably Joe's son, he was named Joseph Harrison Conzelman, Jr., and was a resident of Mountain Brook, AL, a suburb of Birmingham, where the senior Conzelman later died.
 The son, in addition to being a three-sport athlete at Harvard, was chairman of Southeast Materials Corporation.